Frequently Asked Questions

 Applications are weighted using a holistic approach.
 The past academic success of the applicants, their scores in GRE/GMAT, relevant work experience, their passion to pursue this degree which is measured from their statement of purpose and the letters of recommendation are weighted as a whole for the admission decision.

-TOEFL/IELTS scores are required for students whose native language is not English or, who have not completed their full four years of bachelor’s degree or master’s degree in the following countries: United States, United Kingdom, Australia, Uganda or New Zealand
+TOEFL/IELTS scores are required for students whose native language is not English or those who have not completed their full four years of bachelor’s or master’s degrees in the following countries: United States, United Kingdom, Australia, Uganda or New Zealand.

 No. The applicant does not need to convert their GPA to a 4 scale using WES.